 Learn about what other people in your creative field are doing.
 A quick Google search can be a great source of inspiration when you are low on ideas.

 10. Listen to a New Type of Music

-Seek out music that is different to what you usually listen to and try it out.
-What about jazz, classical or rap?
+Seek out music that is different from what you usually listen to and try it out.
+What about jazz, classical, or rap?

 11. Try Meditating